surfsky/HttpApi/README.md

 - Use Https to transport api data, to avoiding be listenned and modified.
 - Full open api: This kinds of api is only use in inner trusted system environment.
-- Fix Token protected api: This kind of token is fix string, such as appid.
+- Fixed Token protected api: This kind of token is fixed string, such as appid.
-- Dynamic token protected api: Token is create by appid + appsecret + timestamp.
+- Dynamic token protected api: Token is created by appid + appsecret + timestamp.
-- Need Login api: such as get my order.
+- Need Login api: such as GetMyOrder.
 - Other limit: IP, Frequence, Action.

-#### HttpAPI make some AuthXXX properties to support api security.
+#### HttpAPI makes some AuthXXX properties to support api security.

 ```
 [HttpApi("...", AuthVerbs="Get,Post")]      // check visit verb